Loading organizations...

 Key people at GrantLift.

-GrantLift was founded by Gabriel Kienberger (Co-Founder).
+GrantLift was founded in 2023 by Gabriel Kienberger (Co-Founder).

-GrantLift was founded by Gabriel Kienberger (Co-Founder).
+GrantLift was founded in 2023 by Gabriel Kienberger (Co-Founder).

 GrantLift is a German funding consultancy firm specializing in helping companies, particularly SMEs, secure government grants for research, development, and regional growth initiatives.
 Their mission is to act as a bridge between businesses and public funding programs, strengthening innovation capacity, supporting projects to market readiness, and providing tailored strategies for grants across the DACH region and EU level[2][3].
 They focus on key sectors like R&D (e.g., ZIM program for individual or collaborative innovation projects up to €550,000 at 60% funding), regional economic development (e.g., GRW for investments in weaker areas at 10-40% grants), and broader programs covering research allowances, technological innovations, and job creation[3][4][5].
 In the startup and SME ecosystem, GrantLift impacts growth by handling funding identification, applications, and project management on a success-based fee model, allowing clients to focus on core operations while mitigating R&D risks and accelerating market entry[3][4].